dbronshteynCS/cse15l-lab-reports/week4-lab-report.md

         at MarkdownParse.getLinks(MarkdownParse.java:18)
         at MarkdownParse.main(MarkdownParse.java:26)
 ```
 As seen in this relationship, the failure-inducing input caused the sympton shown above due to the bug in `MarkdownParse.java`.
-I fixed the bug by making `MarkdownParse.java` able to continue when there are no links in the input.
+I fixed the bug by making `MarkdownParse.java` able to continue when there are no parentheses that contain links in the input.

 ---